Simonjn0904/velociraptors-heidelbergV2/content/en/Community/whatsapp.md

 A place to trade, give away, or sell bike gear and accessories.
 <div style="margin-top: 1.0rem;"></div>

-**🌍 Cycling Camp Orga**
-We’re (very vaguely) planning a cycling holiday camp in September – more of a training camp with a social vibe.
-Join if you want to help organize it!
-<div style="margin-top: 1.0rem;"></div>

 **🎥 Media Team**
 For anyone who enjoys creating photos, videos, or social media content.
 You don’t need to be a pro – motivation is enough!
 Together we show what moves our community.
 <div style="margin-top: 1.0rem;"></div>